NolanHughes/nolanHughes-cli-app/README.md

 Go to BreweryDb.com.
 Click on the developers tab and sign up for an account.
 After you sign up you can request an api key and use it with this app.

 Create a file called '.env' in the root directory.
 In that file, create a global variable called API_KEY and set it equal to the api key you received from BreweryDb.com.
-Make sure to add .env to your .gitignore file so that your api key remains secret.
+Make sure .env is in your .gitignore file (it might already be there) so that your api key remains secret.

 ## Usage